UtrechtUniversity/containerplatform-docs/docs/content/guides/deployment-with-ansible.md

         name: apache24
 ```
 The deploy-to-openshift playbook loads the ansible vault.yaml.
-This file is encrypted, so it should some how know the password.
+This file is encrypted, so it should ask for the password.
 You can use a vault password file for this or let ansible ask for it.

 ## Deploying to OpenShift